-Approved Provider list using Dynamic Purchasing System mechanisms.
-DPS to include existing and new care packages.
-Would provide flexible county-wide contracting arrangements.
-DPS's are successfully used in a number of Council to procure a range of services.
-Inclusion 'runs' for tendering may introduce cost efficiencies by building some economies of scales for providers.
-Could be used to procure a wide range of services.
-DPS's remain open, allowing new providers to enter the DPS at any time.
-A DPS is not constrained by the 4 year frameworks covering some remote rural areas are not tendered for.
-1. Would not maintain continuity of care, and transfer of care packages across providers.
+Dynamic Purchasing System mechanisms.
+DPS to include existing and new care packages. contracting arrangements.
+2. DPS's are successfully used in a number of Council to procure a range of services.
+3. Inclusion 'runs' for tendering may introduce cost efficiencies by building some economies of scales for providers.
+4. Could be used to procure a wide range of services.
+5. DPS's remain open, allowing new providers to enter the DPS at any time.
+6. A DPS is not constrained by the 4 year time limit of Frameworks.
+7. Flexibility can be built in to allow DPS's to be revised over time.
+8. Flexibility can be built in to allow other public bodies to use the DPS in the future. and transfer of care packages across providers.
 2. Providers would receive details of all packages of care being tendered.
 This could lead to waste of provider resources.
 3. Providers may overlook a package of care that they are interest in tendering for if it is mixed in with large amounts of care package details that they are not interested in tendering for.
-4. Unlikely to be as cost effective as Framework contracts that generally time limit of Frameworks.
+4. Unlikely to be as cost effective as Framework contracts that generally provide greater economies of scale.
+5. It will be more difficult to estimate future service costs.
+6. Unless 'blocks of works' (geographic or thematic' are tendered, there is no guarantee that packages of care will be time limit of Frameworks.
 7. Flexibility can be built in to allow DPS's to be revised over time.
-8. Flexibility can be built in to allow other public bodies to use the DPS in the future. provide greater economies of scale.
-It will be more difficult to estimate future service costs.
-Unless 'blocks of works' (geographic or thematic' are tendered, there is no guarantee that packages of care will be pick up by a provider.
-In-House Domiciliary Care service does not currently operate in North Powys.
-There is therefore no 'provider of last resort' across North Powys.
-DPS's have not been used to procure domiciliary care in Powys before.
-No guarantee that all existing providers or new providers will sign up for inclusion on the DPS.
+8. Flexibility can be built in to allow other public bodies to use the DPS in the provide greater economies of scale.
+5. It will be more difficult to estimate future service costs.
+6. Unless 'blocks of works' (geographic or thematic' are tendered, there is no